ionux/bitcoin-campaign-donation-form/README.md

 Installation
 ------------
 Download the zip file comprising index.php, the CSS file and the two library files.
-Create a direcory on your webserver and upload these files to that directory.
+Create a directory on your webserver and upload these files to that directory.
 Since this package contains an index file, DO NOT upload it to the root folder for your website or it will overwrite your existing index page.
 You must create a subfolder and upload these form files there!

 For example, you could create a /bitcoin folder and upload the files there so the web address for the donation form would be: